-The ACC Network launches Thursday, Aug.
+The ACC Network launched Thursday, Aug.
 22,with Georgia Tech football having a prominent role early on.

-New head coach Geoff Collins’ Yellow Jackets will open the season against the reigning national champion Clemson Tigers at 8 p.m.
+New coach Geoff Collins’ Yellow Jackets open the season against the reigning national champion Clemson Tigers at 8 p.m.
 Aug.
-29. on the new network.
-Georgia Tech’s home opener against USF (2 p.m., Sept.
+29 on the new network.
+Georgia Tech’s home opener against South Florida (2 p.m., Sept.
 7) also will air on the new channel.

 For its college football debut, ESPN’s GameDay — in its 26th season — will be live from Clemson, S.C.
 Dave O’Brien and Tim Hasselbeck will call the inaugural football game on the new network.
 They’ll be assisted by Katie George and Maria Taylor on the sidelines.

 The network, owned and operated by ESPN, will air 40 regular-season football games, including 14 in the first three weeks of the 2019 season.
 Its financial boost to the 14-member schools may not be as significant in its first year.